China granted trademarks for multiple products, potentially including voting machines, under Ivanka Trump's eponymous brand in late 2018.

-In early October 2019, reports began circulating that President Trump’s eldest daughter Ivanka had secured trademarks for voting machines, among other products, in China.
+In early October 2019, reports began circulating that President Trump's eldest daughter Ivanka had secured trademarks for voting machines, among other products, in China.
+(Update: A similar rumor holding that Ivanka Trump owns a Chinese trademark for coffins emerged during the COVID-19 pandemic in 2020.)

 There seemed to be little doubt about the veracity of the claim, as substantiated by news reports initially published in November 2018.
 But social media users began sharing the claim a year later in conjunction with the commencement of an impeachment inquiry into President Trump spearheaded by Democratic lawmakers.